validatedpatterns/docs/medical-diagnosis/getting-started.md

    This changes the model version value, as well as the revisionTimestamp in the annotations, which triggers a redeployment of the service.

-# More reading and other assests

-## General Hybrid Cloud Patterns reading

-For more general patterns documentation please refer to the hybrid cloud patterns docs [here](http://hybrid-cloud-patterns.io/).

-## Editing the diagrams.

-To edit the diagrams in Draw.io you can load them [here](https://redhatdemocentral.gitlab.io/portfolio-architecture-tooling/index.html?#/portfolio-architecture-examples/projects/edge-medical-diagnosis.drawio) and save a local copy